The opinion of the court was delivered by

 Ly also failed to take advantage of the trial court’s offer to reconsider his motion for a continuance before the trial began if he found a firearms expert that would provide new information regarding the issue.
 Ly had 4 days to locate and discuss the matter with another firearms expert but chose not to pursue that course of action.
 Ly did not present any further evidence to the trial court to demonstrate his need for a continuance.

 *391 The same analysis applies in this case.
-The trial court gave Ly 4 days to locate another firearms expert, stating that it would reconsider its decision if Ly could demonstrate a reason to grant the continuance.
-Ly failed to make any effort to locate another firearms expert or otherwise investigate the State's ballistics report.
-With no evidence to support a different ruling, the trial court did not abuse its discretion in denying Ly's request for a continuance.
+Thé trial court gave Ly 4 days to locate another firearms expert, stating that it would reconsider its decision if Ly could demonstrate a reason to grant the continuance.
+Ly failed to make any effort to locate another firearms expert or otherwise investigate the State’s ballistics report.
+With no evidence to support a different ruling, the trial court did not abuse its discretion in denying Ly’s request for a continuance.

 Ly’s argument that he was prejudiced because he could not get an independent ballistics expert is further diminished by the State’s theory of the case.
 Although the State attempted to prove that Ly was an actual shooter, it argued in the alternative that he was guilty as an aider and abetter.
 There is no dispute that Ly was present at Chanh’s murder.
 A bullet fired from Chanh’s gun was removed from Ly’s leg, and Ly admitted he was present at the shooting.
 Ly’s only defense was ignorance.
 He claimed that he was unaware of the group’s intentions to break in the door and hurt someone and thought the group was just going to a party.

-The number of guns does not affect the aiding and abetting theory of guilt.
+The number of guns does not affect tire aiding and abetting theory of guilt.
 Either Ly knew what the group planned to do or he did not.
 If he knew that the group planned to break in and shoot someone, then his presence indicates his ratification of those acts, making him an aider and abetter.
-We can infer from the verdict that the jury did not believe Ly's defense.
+We can infer from the verdict that the jury did not believe Ly’s defense.
 Without that defense, Ly is guilty whether he actually had a gun and shot the victim or not.

 Next, Ly argues that the prosecutor improperly discussed facts that were not in evidence during his closing arguments.
 Specifically, Ly claims that there is no evidence to support the prosecutor’s statement that there were five people plus the victim at the scene and that all five people had guns.
 Ly, however, raised no objection to either of these statements at trial.

-Generally, when there is no objection at trial, there can be no reversible error based on a prosecutor's misconduct during closing argument.
-However, if the prosecutor's statements violate a defendant's right to a fair trial and deny a defendant his or her Fourteenth Amendment right to due process, an appellate court may find reversible error without a contemporaneous objection.
-When this court determines that the claimed error may violate a defendant's right to a fair trial, it will consider the error.
-State v.
-McCorkendale, 267 Kan.
-263, 278, 979 P.2d 1239 (1999).
+Generally, when there is no objection at trial, there can be no reversible error based on a prosecutor’s misconduct during closing argument.
+However, if the prosecutor’s statements violate a defendant’s right to a fair trial and deny a defendant his or her Fourteenth Amendment right to due process, an appellate court may find reversible error without a contemporaneous objection.
+When this court determines that the claimed error may violate a defendant’s right to a fair trial, it will consider the error.

-A prosecutor's remarks during closing argument are so gross and flagrant that they deny the defendant a fair trial when the reviewing court, using a harmless error analysis, finds that the error would *393 have changed the result of the trial.
-Otherwise, the court must be willing to declare beyond a reasonable doubt that the error was harmless.
-267 Kan. at 279.
+A prosecutor’s remarks during closing argument are so gross and flagrant that they deny the defendant a fair trial when the reviewing court, using a harmless error analysis, finds that the error would

-Based on our review of the record, the prosecutor's statement that five people entered Sim's room is supported by the evidence.
+Based on our review of the record, the prosecutor s statement that five people entered Sim’s room is supported by the evidence.
 Because Ly did not object to this statement, we decline to consider his claim of error in this regard.

 However, we will consider Ly’s claim that the prosecutor committed misconduct with the following statement: